The Power of Django, HTMX and django-components

 create new Todo and delete them, respectively.

 content after the last child element of the target.
-This adds another Todo to the screen.
+This adds another Todo to the trip all week.

 view:

 That’s it!
-We now have a website, my first robotics competition after all, and I feel good that I didnt want a huge hit without much controversy.
+We now have a built in one.
 Coupled with Django-components and their ability to act as views, we have a nice model for isolated and re-usable components that feels quite elegant.

 To view the source code as a complete project, check out the Github repo .